 The treehouse is a one-of-a-kind attraction in the park, providing a view of the surrounding forest.

 Learn History at the Everhart Museum

-Built in 1908, named after the civil war veteran Dr. Isaiah Fawkes Everhart, the first financer and a substantial provider of its expansive natural history collection.
+Built in 1908, the Everhart Museum was named after Civil War veteran Dr. Isaiah Fawkes Everhart, the first financer and a substantial provider of its expansive natural history collection.

-Originally the museum was dedicated to displaying a collection of native birds and wildlife specimens, but as the varieties of themes in their collections grew, so changed the focus of the museum.
+The museum was initially dedicated to displaying a collection of native birds and wildlife specimens, but as the varieties of themes in their collections grew, so changed the museum's focus.